-It’s normal to smell an odor for a few seconds before you see the flame on the range.
+It’s normal to smell an odor for a few seconds before seeing the flame on the range.

 A gas leak smells different, like rotten eggs.

 A hissing sound can indicate a puncture in the gas tank and some leakage.

 Go outside and call 911 or the gas company’s emergency line if you suspect a leak.

 The smell of natural gas is never a good thing, so it's understandable that this may have you worried.
 If the odor is coming from the gas range in your kitchen, there are a few steps you can take to safely find a solution.
 Here's how you can understand, diagnose, and fix this problem.